 This enhanced flexibility and control allows consoles with relatively few physical controls to drive a much greater number of channels, busses and outputs.

 Calrec’s RP1 remote production unit caters for a need to capture an increasingly wider range of live events, such as regional sports, news or music festivals, and mix them in a remote facility hundreds or thousands of miles away.
 It provides local DSP to enable the generation of monitor mixes and IFBs with no latency, and it gives an operator in a remote studio direct control over channel functions such as mic gains, aux send/monitor mix levels and fader levels.
-It also provides a mechanism to embed audio into existing backhaul technologies, such as SDI or SMPTE 2022.
+It also provides a mechanism to embed audio into existing backhaul technologies, such as SDI.

 Whether you are looking to expand your studio complex, outfit a remote vehicle, increase your live event programming, build redundancy into your facility or simple build onto an exisiting Hydra2 network, Calrec can help you achieve your audio goals, whatever your place in the broadcast ecosystem.